IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The send window is updated whenever an data unit is transmitted or an feedback messaged is received.

+### Calculate Frame Size

 The variable rel_framesize_high is based on calculation of the high percentile of the frame sizes.
 The calculation is based on a histogram of the frame sizes relative to the expected frame size given the target bitrate and frame period.
-The calculation of rel_framesize_high is done for every new video frame and is outlined roughly with the pseudo code below.
-For more detailed code, see
-{{SCReAM-CPP-implementation}}.

 * rel_framesize_high (1.0): High percentile of frame size, normalized by nominal frame size for the given target bitrate

 * frame_period (0.02): The frame period [s].

+* frame_size: the frame size of the last encoded frame

+The calculation of rel_framesize_high is done for every new video frame and is outlined roughly with the pseudo code below:

 ~~~
-# frame_size is that frame size for the last encoded frame
 tmp_t = frame_size / (target_bitrate * frame_period / 8)

 if (tmp_t > 1.0)